Nomination Deadline: July 1, 2023

 - general education

 - developmental writing

 - other writing models that occur during a student’s first-year standing in higher education

-Award Criteria: The award winners will be chosen by committee based on evidence illustrating research-based practices; student learning among a diverse group of learners with multiple
+Award Criteria: The award winners will be chosen by the committee based on evidence illustrating:

-- Effective teaching methods, assignments, and activities
+- responsive and effective teaching methods, assignments, and activities

-- An engaged classroom that promotes student agency
+- an engaged classroom with thoughtful curriculum delivery that promotes student agency

 - Curriculum vitae